 NACAC is able to provide this resource and free technical assistance through the generous support of Jockey Being Family®.

-If you are interested in learning more about this and other services offered by NACAC’s Community Champions Network please contact Kayla VanDyke, NACAC’s youth engagement coordinator: email@example.com or 651-644-3036 (x12).
+If you would like to learn more about this and other services offered by NACAC’s Community Champions Network please contact Mercedes Zahler, NACAC’s youth engagement coordinator: firstname.lastname@example.org or 651-644-3036 (x12).